rapidlizard/mini-todo/README.md

 **Backend:** NodeJs + TypeScript + Express

 For the database I decided to store things in memory for the time being so I didn't loose time with setting up and configuring a database engine.
-If I had the time I would have liked to connect it to MongoDB as it's quite simple and straight forward for a small application like this.
+If I had the time I would have liked to connect it to **MongoDB** with model repositories and replace the `Array.push(item)`.
+I would choose MongoDB as it's quite straight forward to use for a small application like this.

+Right now there is no **test coverage**.
+I prioritised getting the features happy paths working at the most basic level, then my next steps would be to add **test coverage** and refactor if necessary.
+I decided not to practice **TDD** from the start because I find that applying **TDD** on a small application like this is slow and doesn't add much value as there is no real functionality yet.

+I would also want to improve the **user experience** and add **error handling**.
+Right now I just have the happy paths covered.
+So I don't have any **input checking** and **error handling** incase a user gets the password wrong or doesn't write a valid email.
+Also for security reasons it's always a good idea to **escape inputs**.

 ### To run the app and server: